 Your phone buzzes while you're away.
 Not an emergency, just a decision that can't happen without you.
-That's not leadership.
-That's a structural problem, and it costs more than your holiday.
+That's not leadership, it's a structural flaw which costs more than your holiday.

 Who this is for

-This diagnostic is built for owner-managers and founders running businesses where they suspect they might be the bottleneck.
+This diagnostic is for owner-managers and founders running businesses where they suspect they might be the constraint.

 • You want to know what a buyer would see if they examined your decision-making patterns